 How do I find my registration time ticket?

 You will be assigned a “time ticket” to register online only after completing the First-Year Student Questionnaire.
 Your ticket, the time/date when your registration will open, will be posted to your Banner account under “Registration Status”.
 Your time ticket will NOT be emailed to you.
 If you need the questionnaire link re-sent, please contact firstname.lastname@example.org or 630-752-7373.

 Do you have the Q&A from the Academic Advisor Zoom chat Session?

 What courses are included in a typical first semester at Wheaton?

 We require all incoming students to register for a section of CORE 101 during the Fall term.
-We also recommend that you take the introductory course/s for your intended major (refer to First-Year Student Course Guide Majors).
+We also recommend that you take the introductory course/s for your intended major (Major Academic Plans).
 If you have not met your Language Requirement, it is advisable to continue the language as early as possible so that your language skills remain active.
-Fill in the rest of your hours with one or two general education or elective courses.
-We recommend 14-16 hours for your first semester.
+Meeting the writing requirement is also encouraged the first semester.